Rehab-Robotics-Lab/FloSystem/README.md

 ### Simulator

+For developing anywhere, the best thing to do is to use the docker stack of simulators.

+If you are on a computer with the realsense cameras plugged in and you can install the entire stack locally, then you can run `sim_tmux_launcher.sh`.
+This will run the entire Lil'Flo system in simulation and run the web servers for you.
+For this to work, you will need to [setup the config files and keys needed by the webserver ](#WebServer-Setup)

-If you are developing on your local computer without the robot, there is a simulator stack that you can use. under the `flo_core` package:
+If you are on a machine that does not have the entire stack installed, then you can run an entire simulation stack within docker.
+To do this

-`mon launch flo_core flo_sim.launch`.
-You will also need to launch the webserver by going to `flo_web/web_app` and running `npm start`.
-For development, you may want to run the browser on your local machine with `npm chrome`
+1. Follow the instructions for [setting up ssl certs](#ssl-certs)
+2. Install docker
+3. Run `docker-compose up`

 ## Running

 1.  ssh into the robot: `ssh nuc-admin@<ip addr>`
 2. Run the tmux launch script: `./robot_tmux_launcher.sh`
 3. Attach to tmux: `tmux a`

 When in tmux, you navigate between windows with `ctrl+b` + `w` + arrow keys.
 You navigate between panes with `ctrl+b` + arrow keys.
 To leave tmux, just